Congressional Reform

 III) OTHER OR OVERARCHING ISSUES WITH CONGRESS

---A simple suggestion: mixed party seating during the State of the Union Address.
+–A simple suggestion: mixed party seating during the State of the Union Address.
 “The choreographed standing and clapping of one side of the room — while the other side sits — is unbecoming of a serious institution,” [Senator Udall] wrote.
 “And the message that it sends is that even on a night when the president is addressing the entire nation, we in Congress cannot sit as one, but must be divided as two.”
 A poll shows the idea has considerable bipartisan support with the approval of 72% of the American public (with 22% disapproving).
 Mixed party seating is supported by 81% of liberals, 83% of moderates, and 56% of conservatives.
 Support appears slightly higher among older and female voters.

 IV) The No Labels approach: This bipartisan group argues that the most common fixes discussed (changing primaries, reducing influence of money) will take many years.
 Instead, they propose a list of 12 changes that could be implemented quickly.
 Here's a video describing all 12.
+And here's a blog post where we'll gradually come to a consensus on some of the points.

 This page is edited by Jonathan Haidt, for now